Estimated reading time: 6 minutes, 59 seconds.

 2.1.
 Next, you can just run the installer for the Management Console upgrade, and similar to the Server upgrade, please have it proceed with the default options.

 2.2.
-Then, you’ll be able to launch the Console, type your current server URL, and use the console as normal.
+Then, you can launch the Console, type your current server URL, and use the console as usual.
 We also recommend running the Powershell Module upgrade, especially if you were using Powershell earlier.
 Side note: Powershell v7.1 is required to be installed on the machine.

 2.3.
 Your server setup should be running as usual at this stage, and the server/console upgrade is complete.